Bengal hands over reports on 'Bulbul' impact to central team

 "We have gathered details of the devastation caused by the cyclone and got more inputs from the state government today (Saturday).
 The overall assessment of the damage cannot be discussed now.
 We will submit our report to the Centre soon," a central team member said.
 West Bengal Chief Minister Mamata Banerjee had earlier welcomed the visit of the team to the cyclone-hit areas.

-After conducting an aerial survey of the affected areas, she had pegged the losses at around Rs 50,000.
+After conducting an aerial survey of the affected areas, she had pegged the losses at around Rs 50,000 crore.
 Families of the nine persons killed in the cyclone were given cheques of Rs 2.4 lakh each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)